Higher Order Rigidity and Energy: Rigidity and energy

 For the second part, we observe that, for the same neighborhood $U$, $E(\q) = E(\p)$ if and only if $E_{ij}(\q) = E_{ij}(\p)$ for all edges $ij\in E(G)$.
 Because $E_{ij}$ is a function of edge length that has a local minium at the edge lengths of $(G,\p)$, this implies that $E(\q) = E(\p)$ if and only if $(G,\q)$ has the same edge lengths as $(G,\p)$.
 The second part now follows: $\p$ is a strict local minimum if and only if, for every neighborhood $U\supseteq V\ni \p$, $E(\q) = E(\p)$ implies that $\q = \p$; by the previous discussion, this is equivalent to $(G,\q)$ and $(G,\p)$ having the same edges implying that $\p = \q$. \end{proof} In this statement, it is important that we are considering pinned configurations.
 Otherwise, $\p$ will never be a strict local minimum of $E$, because $E$ is invariant to congruences.

 \begin{remark} When the energy $E$ is not bar-like, i.e., $\frac{d}{dl}E_{ij}|_{l=d_{ij}} \neq0$ for some edges $ij$, $\p$ is not necessarily a local minimum of $E$ when $(G,\p)$ is rigid.
-However, some energies that are not bar-like can be used to prove rigidity.
-Using energies that are not bar-like to prove rigidity is related to the notion of prestress stability \cite{pss}, and we plan to extend our results incorporate non-bar-like energies in future work. \end{remark}
+However, some energies that are not bar-like can also be used to prove rigidity.
+Using energies that are not bar-like to prove rigidity is related to the notion of prestress stability \cite{pss}, and we extend our results incorporate non-bar-like energies in an upcoming companion paper~\cite{HOpre}. \end{remark}